dmagana1/Readme_NodeHW/Develop/README.md

  - [Questions](#Questions)

 ## Description
-This project will help user create a good readme
+This is a project about creating a Readme file throught a CLi program using Node and Javascript.

 ## Keywords
-*Node, Javascript, Readme*
+*Node, Javascript, JSON, Readme*

 ## Contributors
 Diane Magana